 2. South Bank: for Sightseeing, Views & Families

-South Bank, just east of Westminster Bridge, is one of our personal favorite places to stay for sightseeing London.
-London Eye is located here, just as SEA LIFE and Shrek’s Adventure.
+South Bank, just east of Westminster Bridge, is one of our personal favorite places to stay for sightseeing in London.
+The London Eye is located here, just like SEA LIFE, Shrek’s Adventure, and the London Dungeon.
 Big Ben is just across the bridge, and everything is within easy reach either by walking or public transport.

 We recently stayed here when visiting London with kids and it was an excellent location for everything we wanted to see and do.